|By car from Tirana to Sarande|

 to Sarande.
 Because of our experience with the boat from Corfu to Sarande

-didn't make a sound anymore.
+the gate didn't make a sound anymore.
 This all took us about 50 minutes.

 At the airport of Tirana the luggage was checked again, but now everything was ok.
 After paying the usual 10 euro we were allowed to enter Albania.
 Out-site there was waiting a crowd of taxi-drivers who offered us their services.
 We were picked up by a brother of my son-in-law Tani who lives in Tirana.